-On June 29, 2020, in connection with the company's minority investment in Bluezone Products, Inc. ("Bluezone"), the company issued 46,365 unregistered shares of the company's common stock to a certain stockholder of Bluezone ("Bluezone Stockholder") in exchange for 36,764 shares of series A preferred stock of Bluezone.
-The shares of company common stock were issued in reliance on the exemption from registration under Section 4(a)(2) of the Securities Act of 1933, as amended ("Securities Act").
-The company relied on such exemption based in part upon representations made by the Bluezone Stockholder, including its status as an accredited investor, as such term is defined in Rule 501 of the Securities Act.
+On January 24, 2023, in connection with the company's purchase of all of the capital stock of Flavor Burst Co., LLP ("Flavor Burst"), the company issued 6,956 unregistered shares of the company's common stock to Flavor Burst.
+The shares of company common stock were issued in reliance on the exemption from registration under Section 4(a)(2) of the Securities Act.
+The company relied on such exemption based in part upon representations made by Flavor Burst, including its status as an accredited investor, as such term is defined in Rule 501 of the Securities Act.

-On December 23, 2020, in connection with the company's purchase of assets from Appliance Innovation, Inc. ("Appliance"), the company issued 93,392 unregistered shares of the company's common stock to Appliance.
+On January 26, 2023, in connection with the company's purchase of assets from Appliance Innovation, Inc ("Appliance"), the company issued 27,395 unregistered shares of the company's common stock to Appliance.
 The shares of company common stock were issued in reliance on the exemption from registration under Section 4(a)(2) of the Securities Act.
-The company relied on such exemption based in part upon representations made by Appliance, including its status as an accredited investor, as such term is defined in Rule 501 of the Securities Act.
+The company relied on such exemption based in part upon representations made by API, including its status as an accredited investor, as such term is defined in Rule 501 of the Securities Act.